-New clues on tissue scarring in sclerodermaApril 18th, 2014 in Diseases, Conditions, Syndromes /
+New clues on tissue scarring in sclerodermaApril 18, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 A discovery by Northwestern Medicine scientists could lead to potential new treatments for breaking the cycle of tissue scarring in people with scleroderma.